MCP Server (Legacy Version)¶

 Toolset: monitor

-Function: Query the monitor list
+Function: Query monitor list

 Parameters: